Intervention/docs/validation/v3/rules/html-clean.md

 # HTML Clean Rule
-## Validate a if text is free of HTML tags
+## Validate if text is free of any HTML tags

 > public Intervention\Validation\Rules\HtmlClean::__construct()